 How do you make mashed potatoes without lumps?

-Here’s the secret: a potato ricer.
+The secret to making creamy and light mashed potatoes is a potato ricer.
 You might be thinking, “not another tool for my kitchen!” but trust me here.
 I’m as anti-gadget as they come, but a potato ricer is a revered tool in my kitchen.
 It breaks down cooked potatoes into little rice-sized squiggles, which, once stirred, turn instantly smooth without the need for pounds of butter or cream.
-It’s cheap, it doesn’t take up much space (mine is stuffed in the back of one of my cabinets), and, if you like playing with playdough (come on, I know you do!), you’re going to have a BLAST with this tool (James and the girls beg to take over the task of squeezing out the potato squiggles, which is reason enough for me to revere this tool).
+It’s cheap, it doesn’t take up much space, and, if you like playing with playdough (come on, I know you do!), you’re going to have a blast with this tool.

-You can serve the potatoes straightaway, or you can make them up to 2 hours in advance!
-Scrape the potatoes into a heatproof bowl, drizzle some milk over top, and cover the bowl with plastic wrap.
-Set the bowl on a pot of barely simmering water (the bottom of the bowl shouldn’t touch the water), and let it sit while you go about your business or finish up the rest of the meal.
+Yes!
+Scrape the puree into a heatproof bowl, drizzle some milk over top, and cover the bowl with plastic wrap.
+Set the bowl over a pot of barely simmering water (the bottom of the bowl shouldn’t touch the water), and let it sit while you go about your business or finish up the rest of the meal.
 Have no fear, the best part of dinner is already done.

 - Easy Sweet Potato Souffle Bake